ghowland/sireus/documentation/godoc.md

-    BotGroups                []BotGroup  // These are the BotGroups we create and cache for this Session IgnoreCacheQueryMismatch bool        // For Interactive sessions using the QueryStartTime and QueryDuration, this is true IgnoreCacheOverInterval  bool        // For Production sessions, this is true }
+    BotGroups                []BotGroup  // These are the BotGroups we create and cache for this Session IgnoreCacheQueryMismatch bool        // For Interactive sessions using the QueryStartTime and QueryDuration, this is true IgnoreCacheOverInterval  bool        // For Production sessions, this is true LastExecuteActionTime    time.Time   // The most recent time we executed an Action.
+We want to be able to delay these through configuration
+}
 ```